 Again, keep it simple.
-When a team goes crazy scene painting fifty things, it’s hard to keep track of them.
+When a team goes crazy scene painting 30 things, it’s hard to keep track of them.
 It’s not about the things; it’s about the people who use those things.

 The way you position your chairs on stage is another way to add information.
 Instead of the usual “two chairs turned slightly towards each other” set-up, try something different.
 Two seats side by side become a restaurant banquette, or airplane seats, or a cramped subcompact car.

 Physicality and Gesture

 Does your character have a prosthetic leg?
 Does he or she hold things very daintily?
 Maybe they wash their hands after touching anything.

 By repeating and exaggerating a gesture, you can use it to heighten your character.
 (David Razowsky is a master of gesture.
 His Viewpoints workshop is a must for anyone who wants to deepen their approach to improv.)

 Think about the people you know.
 Chances are some of them have specific quirks or tics: a habit of drumming their fingers impatiently, or jiggling their leg when they’re anxious.
 How does that affect their personality, not to mention the people around them?